-Note: When the Oscillator Start-up Timer (OST) is invoked, the WDT is held in Reset, because the WDT Ripple Counter is used by the OST to perform the oscillator delay count.
-When the OST count has expired,
+When the Oscillator Start-up Timer (OST)

+is invoked, the WDT is held in Reset. because the WDT Ripple Counter is used by the OST to perform the oscillator delay count.
+When the OST count has expired, the WDT will begin counting (if enabled).

-14.5.2 WDT CONTROL
+WDT CONTROL 14.5.2